navipartner/docs/content/en/docs/hospitality/reference/setup/index.md

 ---
 title: "Restaurant setup"
-description: "The Restaurant Setup page is where we configure the general setup for the Restaurant Module.
+description: "The Restaurant Setup page is where we configure the general setup for the NP Hospitality Module.
 It covers the No. series, Seating Statuses, POS Actions that are used in different processes, Kitchen integration with KDS or Printer and Print Templates for the Kitchen printers."
 lead: ""
 date: 2023-08-22T09:42:12+02:00
 lastmod: 2023-08-22T09:42:12+02:00